-The District's cash and cash equivalents are considered to be cash on hand and demand deposits (interest and non-interest bearing).
+The District's cash on hand and demand deposits are considered to be cash and cash equivalents.

-The District has elected to proceed under the Alternative Investment Guidelines as set forth in Section 218.415 (17) Florida Statutes.
+The District has adopted a written investment policy, which complies with the requirements of Section 218.415 Florida Statutes.
+All investments comply with the requirements of the written investment policy.
 The District may invest any surplus public funds in the following:

-- a) The Local Government Surplus Trust Funds, or any intergovernmental investment pool authorized pursuant to the Florida Interlocal Cooperation Act; - b) Securities and Exchange Commission registered money market funds with the highest credit quality rating from a nationally recognized rating agency; - c) Interest bearing time deposits or savings accounts in qualified public depositories; - d) Direct obligations of the U.S. Treasury.
+- a) The Local Government Surplus Trust Funds, or any intergovernmental investment pool authorized pursuant to the Florida Interlocal Cooperation Act; - b) Securities and Exchange Commission registered money market funds with the highest credit quality rating from a nationally recognized rating agency; - c) Interest bearing time deposits or savings accounts in qualified public depositories; - d) Direct obligations of the U.S. Treasury; - e) Short-term Bond Funds.

-Securities listed in paragraph c and d shall be invested to provide sufficient liquidity to pay obligations as they come due.
-In addition, surplus funds may be deposited into certificates of deposit which are insured and any unspent Bond proceeds are required to be held in investments as specified in the Bond Indenture.
+In addition, surplus funds may be deposited into certificates of deposit which are insured.
+Any unspent proceeds are required to be held in investments allowed as specified in the Bond Indenture.